Gerrid Setzer

 Question: Choosing a Name like all the Denominations?

-"There is one body and one Spirit, just as you were called in one hope of your calling."
-(Ephesians 4:4)
+4There is one body and one Spirit, just as you were called to one hope when you were called;

 Question: All denominations worldwide give themselves a name.
 Many people ask for the name of the assembly where we gather.
 Why don’t we have a name?